ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/tags/fields.rst

      - FALSE

 .. note::
-  In addition to the fields listed in the preceding table, you can include the ``securityCoverage`` field in the body of a PUT request when updating an ATT&CK® Tag.
+  In addition to the fields listed in the preceding table, you can include the ``securityCoverage`` field in the body of a PUT request when updating an ATT&CK Tag.
 See the `"Assign Security Coverage to ATT&CK Tags" <#id3>`_ section for further instruction.

 Include Additional Fields in Responses
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^